+Incorrect manual handling is hazardous.
 Injuries from incorrect manual handling or manual lifting can be avoided if you are properly trained.

 Poor best practice can occur in almost every workplace.
 Those in construction, manufacturing, retail and agriculture are more prone to carrying heavy loads are most likely to experience it.

 Manual Handling is seen as any task that occurs in which a person has to push, pull or lift an object, animal or person.
-An employer must make sure that his/her employees work within the correct limitations when conducting manual handling.
+An employer must make sure that their employees work within the correct limitations when conducting manual handling.

-If the task cannot be completed without manual handling make sure you make a sufficient assessment of the risks surrounding the task.
-Otherwise, try and reduce the task as much as possible so maybe implement the use of trolleys or hoists as an alternative.
+If the task cannot be completed without manual handling, make sure you make a sufficient assessment of the risks surrounding the task.
+Otherwise, try and reduce the task as much as possible, so maybe implement the use of trolleys or hoists as an alternative.

-To book onto a Manual Handling course or to view the upcoming course dates click here.
+To book onto a Manual Handling course or to view the upcoming course dates, click here.